dinosaure/blogger/articles/gadt_and_state_machine.md

 relay.

-This last type of transmission (which, after all, concerns almost all our handshake) should only be the responsability of the peers.
-That is, when transmitting a packet from one peer to another, the relay should not introspect/modify said packet and just retransmit it as long as our previous rules (a sender can only talk to a receiver and vice-versa) are respected.
+This last type of transmission (which, after all, concerns almost all our handshake) should only be the responsibility of the peers.
+That is, when transmitting a packet from one peer to another, the relay should not introspect/modify said packet and just retransmit it as long as our previous rules, i.e a sender can only talk to a receiver and vice-versa, are respected.

 ## The GADT